Hepatitis A

 Hepatitis A is a rare disease in the UK, often picked up during travel.
 It is the least severe of all Hepatitis infections, & affects the liver.
 Vaccination can prevent infection.

-A vaccine against Hepatitis A is recommended for travelers, as although it is rare in the UK, there is a higher incidence in areas of the world with poor sanitation.
-The bacteria causing Hepatitis A are usually transmitted by ingesting contaminated food & drink – it is passed on through bacteria found in the stools, so is most commonly spread by lack of hand-washing in food preparation).
+A vaccine against Hepatitis A is recommended for travellers.
+Although the infection is rare in the UK, it is more common in parts of the world with poor sanitation.
+Hepatitis A is caused by a virus that is usually transmitted through contaminated food or drink.
+The virus is present in the stools of infected individuals and is most commonly spread when proper hand hygiene is not observed during food preparation.

 Commonly affected locations